 Name:

-Address 1:
+Mailing Address 1:

-Address 2:
+Mailing Address 2:

 City:

 State:

 Country:

 Postal Code:

-Main Phone Number:
+Main Phone Number (e.g., 123-456-7890 x1234):

-Extension:

 Fax:

 Website:

+Mark of Accreditation Status Domain (if different from Website):

 Is the institution incorporated?

 State of Incorporation:

 What is the enabling or authorizing legislation for the institution?

 Ownership of the institution:

-- Identify if changes to contact information are a New Contact (new person in the role) or Updated Contact (new information for this person). - If the permanent position is vacant, enter the interim or acting officer.
-Do not leave a position blank; an individual must be assigned to each role. - In the Suffix field, include designations such as S.J., B.V.M., etc. Do not include academic credentials such as M.B.A., M.S.N., D.B.A., J.D., etc. - Provide the institutional mailing address for each contact.
-Do not enter a home address. - In the Institutional Email Address field, provide the individual's official institutional email address.
-Do not enter a personal email address. - If a field is left blank, check the Not Applicable box.
-Be sure to do this even if you have no changes for a contact.
+- If you add a new person to a contact role, check the box to indicate you are replacing the existing contact.
+This will reset the form. - If a new individual is entered in a role that has access to Canopy, that person will be given access to the system on their indicated start date.
+The account for the previous person in that role will be deactivated at the end of the day before that start date.
+Roles listed in the Institutional Update that have access to Canopy include the Accreditation Liaison Officer, Chief Executive Officer, Chief Financial Officer and Data Update Coordinator. - If an individual serves in multiple roles, please enter identical contact information for that person in each role. - If the permanent position is vacant, enter the interim or acting officer.
+Do not leave a position blank; an individual must be assigned to each role. - In the Suffix field, include designations such as S.J., B.V.M., etc. Do not include academic credentials such as M.B.A., M.S.N., D.B.A., J.D., etc. - The preferred phone number format is 123-456-7890 x1234. - In the Institutional Email Address field, provide the individual's official institutional email address.
+Do not enter a personal email address. - When entering a new contact, select the date the person will start in their position in the Start Date field.
+The default start date for existing contacts is 08/13/2017.
+You may enter a different start date if it is known, but that is not required.